WeersmaLabIBD/Microbiome/16s_qiime1/README.md

 # Overall description

-This is the pipeline for analysis of 16s based on qiime and silva database.
+This is the pipeline for analysis of 16s based on qiime and silva database OTU-picking.

 ## 1. software install
 *1.1 qiime installation*